Kapernikov/skaffold-helm-tutorial/chapters/05-helm.md

 helm install myapp-deployment-1 myapp
 ```

 Did it work ?
-Let's quickly remove it and make it more useful:
+Let's quickly remove it so we can make it more useful!

 ```shell
 # let's look at which helm packages we installed. note that helm packages are namespaced, so you will only see the helm packages installed in current namespace.